eclipse-keyple/keyple-website/content/learn/user-guide/calypso-application.md

 As part of the Calypso card extension add-on, the Calypso extension service is the provider of the API implementations.

-The service is accessible by invoking the `CalypsoExtensionService.getInstance()` static method.
+The service is accessible by calling the `CalypsoExtensionService.getInstance()` static method.

 {{< code lang="java" >}}
 CalypsoExtensionService calypsoExtensionService = CalypsoExtensionService.getInstance();